 - To provide a gender analysis showing how the situation, and the changes in the situation, affects men and women differently.

-- To identify security needs towards developing a security plan for Social Action’s humanitarian interventions in Borno State.
+- To identify security needs towards developing a security plan for Alone’s humanitarian interventions in Borno State.

 - To estimate the severity of conditions in different camps and communities, and establish points of prioritisation.